Loti Pencil: 2023–present: Subsequent "sharpenings" and other events

+The fifth sharpening took place on June 6, 2026 with an audience of thousands, this time soundtracked by University of Minnesota Pep Band and DJ Jake Rudh.
+David Rees again attended.
+People used kayaks to watch from the lake.
+Ingvoldstad noted that year that they had shaved off less of the sculpture each year in an effort to preserve the text on the pencil for as long as they could, and that "When we start getting down to the lettering, it’ll start changing dramatically".

 Meaning

 Ingvoldstad has stated of the work that "people interpret this however they want to.
 They should.
 They should come to this and find whatever they want out of it."
 On the yearly sharpening ritual, he has said that "Like any ritual, you’ve got to sacrifice something, so we’re sacrificing part of the monumentality of the pencil, so that we can give that to the audience that comes, and say, 'This is our offering to you, and in goodwill to all the things that you’ve done this year.'"

+In popular culture

+The sculpture is the subject of the 2026 short documentary film A Short Documentary About A Giant Pencil, directed by Daniel Straub.
+The film features interviews with homeowners John and Amy Higgins and sculptor Curtis Ingvoldstad, and it documents the community tradition of the annual "sharpening" ceremony.
+The documentary premiered at the 41st Santa Barbara International Film Festival, where it won the award for Best Documentary Short Film.